mlabs-haskell/hydra-auction-frontend/docs/analytics_spec.md

 ```

 ### Deposit Refunded
 Triggers when the `claimDepositLoser` transaction succeeds.
+Intended for use by seller.

 __Event Properties__
 ```typescript